 Here is a chart of the range and distribution of credit scores nationally

-Mortgage lenders more closely scrutinize loans with credit scores below 620 since it is known that these loans have a greater likelihood of default.
-Lenders will then look at other factors, such as accumulated assets, down payment, loan type, and percentage increase in housing expense or debt ratios when evaluating loans with lower FICO scores.
+Mortgage lenders more closely scrutinize loans with credit scores between 620 and 660, since it is known that these loans have a greater likelihood of default.
+Lenders may ask for additional documentation or explanations before approving the loan.
+They will also look at other factors, such as accumulated assets, down payment, loan type, and percentage increase in housing expense or debt ratios when evaluating loans with lower FICO scores.

 The nations largest mortgage buyers, Fannie Mae and Freddie Mac, utilize credit scoring as part of their automated underwriting loan approval process.
 Although credit scores are only one part of the automated system, there is a strong correlation of loan approvals to the higher scores.